 you suffer from nearsightedness or farsightedness, you probably

-needed multifocal lenses to help see well.
+needed multifocal lenses to help see well at all distance.
 Multifocal lenses include

 bifocal, trifocal, and progressive lenses.
 Both bifocal and trifocal